janus-llm/janus-llm/docs/source/evaluating.md

-│ flesch-grade                 The Flesch Grade Level Readability score                                 │ │ gunning-fog                  The Gunning-Fog Readability score                                        │ │ gunning-fog-grade            The Gunning-Fog Grade Level Readability score                            │ │ llm                          LLM self-evaluation on a target file                                     │ │ llm-ref                      LLM self-evaluation on a target file and a reference file                │ │ maintainability              Maintainability score                                                    │ │ rouge                        ROUGE score                                                              │ │ similarity-score             Distance between embeddings of strings.                                  │
+│ flesch-grade                 The Flesch Grade Level Readability score                                 │ │ gunning-fog                  The Gunning-Fog Readability score                                        │ │ gunning-fog-grade            The Gunning-Fog Grade Level Readability score                            │ │ maintainability              Maintainability score                                                    │ │ rouge                        ROUGE score                                                              │ │ similarity-score             Distance between embeddings of strings.                                  │